Effect of outer cylinder rotation on the radially heated Taylor-Couette flow: Linear Stability Analysis

-We now discuss the thin--gap case of $\eta = 0.9$.
-Table \ref{tbl:eta_0.9_neutral} summarizes the results of the linear stability analysis.
-As seen from Table \ref{tbl:eta_0.9_neutral}, one often needs to go beyond $m = -4$ to find the fastest growing mode for many cases.
+We now discuss the thin--gap annulus of $\eta = 0.9$.
+Table \ref{tbl:Gr_1000_neutral} summarizes the results of the linear stability analysis.
+As seen from Table \ref{tbl:Gr_1000_neutral}, one often needs to go beyond $m = -4$ to find the fastest growing mode for many rotation rate ratios.
 Here, the Rayleigh-line is given by $\mu = \eta^{2} = 0.81$ and the Rayleigh stable regime is given by $\mu > \eta^{2} = 0.81$.
-Similar to the wide--gap case, all the modes at the onset of instability are found to be oscillatory, evident from nonzero critical frequencies $\sigma_{ic}$ in Table \ref{tbl:eta_0.9_neutral}.
+Similar to the wide--gap case, all the modes at the onset of instability are found to be oscillatory, evident from nonzero critical frequencies $\sigma_{ic}$ in Table \ref{tbl:Gr_1000_neutral}.

-As in the wide--gap case, we plot eigenfunctions only at $\mu=-1$ (counter-rotating cylinders) and the largest positive $\mu$ at which we could find instability in the co-rotating regime for each $\Gr$.
-Here too, we start by discussing the fastest growing modes for each of the three values of $\Gr \in \{100,500,1000\}$.
-Figure \ref{fig:most_unstable_eta_0.9_Gr_100_counterrot} plots the radial variation of critical eigenmodes (top row) and the corresponding normalized critical eigenfunctions (bottom row) for the counter-rotation case with $\mu=-1$ at $\Gr=100$ for which the fastest growing mode is $m=3$.
-Figure \ref{fig:most_unstable_eta_0.9_Gr_100_corot} the fastest growing marginal mode $m = -1$ for $\mu=0.5$ in the co-rotation regime at $\Gr=100$.
-Figures \ref{fig:most_unstable_eta_0.9_Gr_500_counterrot} and \ref{fig:most_unstable_eta_0.9_Gr_500_corot} plot the fastest growing marginal modes at $\Gr=500$ for $\mu=-1, 0.5$ with $m = 2, -6$, respectively.
-We do not find any unstable mode in the co-rotation case for $\Gr = 100, 500$.
+As in the wide--gap case, we plot eigenfunctions at $\mu=-1$ (pure counter--rotation) and $\mu = 1$ (pure co--rotation).